 Adil’s Essay

-Adil was accepted into his top-choice university, Berkeley.
+Adil was accepted to his top-choice university, UC Berkeley.

-Adil knew that he needed a riveting essay to make up for his inconsistent grades.
+Adil, who’s an international student from Yemen who’s been in-and-out of schools for most of his childhood, knew that he needed a great essay to make up for his inconsistent grades.

-Revolutions sound good, and often they are — decidedly so — but there’s frequently devastating collateral damage that can last for years, decades, or even lifetimes.
+Revolutions sound good on paper, and often they are, but there’s frequently devastating collateral damage that can last for years, decades, or even lifetimes.
 In the case of Yemen, a violent civil war continues to rage on 12 years after that initial blast on my young psyche.
 There is no peace, prosperity or resolution.
 There is only more bloodshed, poverty, corruption and chaos.
 Not long ago, the United Nations called the situation in Yemen “the world’s worst humanitarian crisis” — a dubious honor if ever there was one.

 My plan for the future is to study International Relations at a leading U.S. university, and then to combine my formal education with firsthand experience to develop humanitarian aid programs for the Middle East.
 As a civilian who has lived through the chaos, and as a student who has studied the region extensively, I know that there are no easy answers: politically, culturally or economically.
 But that volatile corner of the globe is in my blood, and in my dreams, and the safety and stability of the region affects people all over the world, so who better to try than someone like me?